OpenTechSchool/html-css-beginners/extras/github-pages.md

 if you have a `gh-pages` branch (if it watched `master` it would try to publish almost every GitHub repo).

-Start by creating a repo on GitHub and cloning it locally:
+Start by creating a repository on GitHub and cloning it locally.
+Be sure to use your own URL to execute the `clone` command on.

 	$ git clone git@github.com:stevenfarlie/blank.git
 	Cloning into 'blank'...